amolenaar/elixir_lambda/elixir-lambda-blog.md

 At the most recent AWS Re:invent, Amazon announced support for custom runtimes on AWS Lambda.
 Layers provide the ability to enrich a Lambda runtime environment with shared code, such as libraries or a custom startup script.

-AWS has support for quite a few languages out of the box; NodeJS being the fastest, but not always the most readable one.
-Python can be edited from the AWS Console, while for Java, C# and Go binaries have to be uploaded.
+AWS has support for quite a few languages out of the box.
+NodeJS being the fastest, but not always the most readable one.
+You can edit Python from the AWS Console, while for Java, C# and Go you'll have to upload binaries.

 The odd thing, in my opinion, is that there are no functional languages in the list of supported languages<sup>[1](#footnote1)</sup>.
 Although the service name would assume something in the area of [functional programming](https://en.wikipedia.org/wiki/Functional_programming).
 The working of a function itself is also pretty straightforward: an input event gets processed and an output event is returned (_emitted_ if you like).